gianlucabinetti/gianlucabinetti/README.md

 Artificial Intelligence.
 My focus is on cybersecurity, specifically in blue team roles, where I aim to develop advanced skills in threat detection and mitigation.
 I have hands-on experience with tools like Kali Linux, Suricata, and OpenVAS, and I've implemented projects in intrusion detection and DDoS mitigation.
-I'm also delving into Python and C++, as I'm passionate about systems engineering and software development, with a primary focus on securing systems.
+I'm also delving into Python and Java, as I'm passionate about systems engineering and software development, with a primary focus on securing systems.
 I'm actively working on enhancing my skills in cybersecurity defense and look forward to applying my knowledge to protect and secure digital environments.